 Edward Converse (1588-1663) was the first home builder, farmer, and miller within Winchester territory.
-Damming the river where today’s Main Street crosses it, he created a mill pond which survives to this day, though successor mills ceased activity in 1909.
+Damming the river where today’s Main Street crosses over it, he created a mill pond which survives to this day, though successor mills ceased activity in 1909.
 In February 1641, a bridge was built, “Cold Bridge,” providing farmers access to the mill.
 The bridge today bears the name Converse.
 (Pictured is Whitney’s Mill, as it was in 1901, built on the site of Edward Converse’s grist mill.)

 To the south of Converse, Capt.
-William Symmes (1627-1691) put dam across the Aberjona (near the bridge which now carries Mystic Valley Parkway across the river) and built a mill.
+William Symmes (1627-1691) put a dam across the Aberjona (near the bridge which now carries Mystic Valley Parkway across the river) and built a mill.
 His son William (1678-1764) had a mill at this spot and carried on the business of fulling and dyeing cloth.
 The Symmes dam stood until destroyed in 1864.

 At the northern end of the river within Winchester territory, the Richardson family had a gristmill, referenced in a 1751 document.
 Jeduthan Richardson (1738-1815) relocated it in 1787 to what is now 620 Washington Street.
 He did so after obtaining permission from the legislature to dig a canal to divert the waters of the river and get better power for the mill.
 The canal created an island in the river near the Woburn line which existed until the 1930s.